Shapes and Colors Vocabulary

 List of Colors (by Categories)

-Here are some popular colors from various categories:
+Here are some popular colors by category:

 • Reds: crimson, maroon, scarlet